BestTimesToVisit.com Logo

 When is the absolute best time to visit the Canary Islands if I want perfect beach weather without the peak summer crowds?

-Honestly, for that sweet spot of sunshine and fewer people, I'd aim for late September through October, or even April and May.
-The water is still wonderfully warm from the summer, but you'll find more breathing room on the beaches and often better deals on flights and accommodation.
-Plus, the 'eternal spring' reputation really holds true during these shoulder seasons.
+Honestly, for that sweet spot of glorious sunshine and fewer people, aim for late September through October, or even April and May.
+The water is still wonderfully warm from the summer, but the intense heat and the throngs of holidaymakers have subsided.
+You'll find a much more relaxed vibe and often better deals on flights and accommodation.

 I'm planning to island-hop.
-What's the most efficient way to get between the islands, and are there any insider tips for booking ferries?
+What's the most efficient way to get between the islands, and are there any local tips for booking ferries?

-Beyond the famous beaches, what's a truly unique experience I shouldn't miss in the Canaries?
+Beyond the main tourist resorts, what's a truly authentic Canarian experience I shouldn't miss?

 Ready to Plan Your Trip?